codio-content/cs-intro-python-recursion/.guides/content/Exercise-4-b344.md

 ## Recursion Exercise 4

 **Problem**
 Write a recursive function called `reverse_string` that takes a string as a parameter.
-Return the string in reverse order.
+Return the string in reverse order. **Hint**, the `slice` operator will be helpful when solving this problem.

 **Expected Output**
 * If the function call is `reverse_string("cat")`, then the function would return `tac`